Privacy Policy

 The app and the server

-When you verify your identity to join an event, the app handles that directly — it checks your email address, your age, or a wallet credential on your behalf.
-What it tells our server is simply that you qualify.
+When you verify your identity to join an event, the app tells our server simply that you qualify.
 The underlying data stays on the device.

 If you use a hardware key, the same principle applies: authentication is a cryptographic exchange between the key and the app.
 The server sees the result, not the credential.